alxn0/zet/docs/111/README.md

 ## What is it?
-Dimensionality reduction is the process of reducing the number of random variables (i.e., dimensions) by obtaining a set of principal variables that are expected to explain most of the variance in the data.
+Dimensionality reduction is the process of reducing the number of random variables (i.e., dimensions) by obtaining a set of variables [(a.k.a dimension, factors, components)](../112/README.md) that are expected to explain most of the properties the data.
 It is a key process in data exploration and preprocessing, but also in analysis when to goal is to understand the underlying structure of the data.